redolfosei/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [Create a script that takes a list of words as input and prints only words that appear exactly once] sort | uniq -u

+[Display lines containing the pattern “root” from the file /etc/passwd] grep root /etc/passwd